 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-The Initiative aims to achieve sustainable intensification of smallholder farming systems, benefitting the agricultural resource base and its native organisms.
+The Initiative aims to achieve sustainable intensification of smallholder farming systems, benefiting the agricultural resource base and its native organisms.
 The Initiative supports: (i) higher productivity per unit of land, limiting the expansion of agricultural land at the expense of forests or other natural lands, (ii) improved nutrient and water use efficiencies, and (iii) improved management practices to restore soil health and associated ecosystem services over 4.6 million hectares of land.

 Header photo: Nepali farmer Sita Kumari uses mobile phone apps to enhance her yields and get access to market and labor.
 The technology assists farmers in remote areas, who would otherwise have limited access to information on market prices and services.
 Photo by C. De Bode/CGIAR.